SnowflakePowered/lzma-rs/README.md

 This project is a decoder for LZMA and its variants written in pure Rust, with focus on clarity.
 It already supports LZMA, LZMA2 and a subset of the `.xz` file format.

+This fork provides some (API-unstable) performance experiments for use in [chd-rs](https://github.com/SnowflakePowered/chd-rs), which may gradually be upstreamed.
+The API is subject to change without a corresponding SemVer-compatible version bump.

 ## Usage